Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Two Strategies for CwP in Over-the-Air Federated Learning

-The previously discussed OTA-FL involves only reliable clients participating in the learning process each iteration to achieve good learning performance.
+The previously discussed OTA-FL involves only selected clients participating in the learning process each iteration to achieve good learning performance.
 However, it is uncertain whether this approach will also have a positive effect on achieving high privacy performance.
-In this section, to address this question, we attempt a mathematical analysis of the learning convergence and RDP for two extreme strategies that unreliable clients can adopt.
+In this section, to address this question, we attempt a mathematical analysis of the learning convergence and RDP for two extreme strategies that CwP can adopt.